'A hero': Singaporean thanks Thai man who rescued missing father from Hat Yai floods

 For the trip had coincided with some of the worst flooding to hit the country's south in years, with days of heavy rain inundating major roads, cutting power to neighbourhoods and disrupting water supply.

-As the rain intensified and water levels rose in the city of Hat Yai, one of the declared disaster zones, Mr Ronnie became separated from his family and became uncontactable.
+As the rain intensified and water levels rose in the city of Hat Yai, one of the declared disaster zones, Mr Ronnie got separated from his family and became uncontactable.

 It happened when he left the hotel he was staying in, wading in knee-deep water to a shopping centre seven minutes' walk away to find a stronger mobile phone signal, Mr Ronnie's son, Vincent, told CNA over a phone interview on Tuesday (Nov 25).